thanosuserss/Ultron/docs/about-us/support-us.md

 ---
 description: >-
-  Thank you for your interest in supporting TgCatUB!
+  Thank you for your interest in supporting Tgultron!
 Your contribution helps us maintain our open-source repositories.
 ---